cedricfrancoys/blog/QN/mvc-controllers.md

 }
 ```

 ## API

-API defines entry points to interract with the application

-The role of an API is to connect a set of routes to their asscoiated controllers.
+In such context, an API simply defines entry points to interact with the application by connecting a set of routes to the controllers they're associated to.

 2 kinds:

-1) action handlers
+1. action handlers
 	a) operations on objects (create, update, delete)
 	b) operations on App state

-2) data providers
+1. data providers
 	a) operations on objects (find, read, list)
-		e.g.: GET /api/v1/user/321
+		e.g.: `GET /api/v1/user/321`
 	b) utilities (data generation based on provided params and/or App state)
-		examples
-		GET /api/v1/sql-schema
-		POST /api/v1/graphql
+		examples:
+		`GET /api/v1/sql-schema`
+		`POST /api/v1/graphql`